 This may be because annotated segments are too out-of-distribution to provide useful learning signals.
 Additionally, increasing temperature (SFT+RLVR$_{\textrm{w/temp.}}$) cannot further improve the performance, showing that the improvement brought by intermediate candidates is not merely from increased exploration space but guided exploration.

-We also observe that LLMs fine-tuned with RLVR consistently outperforms SFT-only models.
-The difference between SFT+RLVR and SFT w/2epochs is a statistically significant using paired t-test ($p<0.05$).
-Most notably, the improvement becomes bigger on the \texttt{Langchain} subset (real-world prompts), with RLVR showing 5-11\% absolute improvements in exact match scores.
-Conversely, doubling SFT training epochs (SFT w/2 epochs) yields marginal improvements on the in-domain \texttt{Synthetic} subset but degrades performance on the \texttt{Langchain} subset for some LLMs, indicating overfitting.
-These results highlight RLVR’s superior generalization to out-of-distribution data.
+Furthermore, models fine-tuned with RLVR consistently outperform SFT-only models and the improvement becomes bigger on the \texttt{Langchain} subset.
+The difference in average scores between SFT+RLVR and SFT w/2epochs is statistically significant using paired t-test ($p<0.05$).
+The results show that SFT is insufficient for optimal performance as it can mistakenly penalize starting tokens that correspond to the right boundaries and give insufficient penalties for minor token mismatches.
+To further investigate this, we analyze how only generated starting tokens that correspond to the ground-truth positions but differ lexically from the ground-truth tokens for the SFT w/2 epoch baseline.
+The proportion is 21\% for Llama3.1-8b, 28\% for Qwen3-1.7b, and 19\% for Qwen3-4b.
+This result indicates that a substantial fraction of predictions identify the correct boundary positions but are penalized due to different tokens.